joeferner/redis-commander/README.md

 # Features

 Web-UI to display and edit data within multiple different Redis servers.
+It can connect to Redis standalone server, Sentinel based setups and Redis Cluster.

 It has support for the following data types to view, add, update and delete data:
 * Strings